They are one of the most popular dogs in the world because they are hypoallergenic, easy to train, and friendly.

 - Goldendoodle Temperament

 - What Health Problems Do Goldendoodles Have?

 Goldendoodle Breed Overview

 Goldendoodles are the result of mating a Golden Retriever with a standard-sized Poodle.

-Originally from Australia, this dog breed was first called the ‘Goodle’ and many previous owners will remember it fondly by this name!
+Originally from Australia, the Goldendoodle dog breed was first called the ‘Goodle’ and many previous owners will remember it fondly by this name!
 The Goldendoodle name was first used in the 1990s when designer dog breeds really began to become widespread thanks to the Labradoodle.

 Goldendoodles are highly intelligent and one of their first uses was as guide dogs for blind people with allergies.
 They shed very little dander (the fluff that falls off most dogs’ coats that can cause allergic reactions), so they are much less likely to cause allergic reactions.